 5.3 The Parish Council will monitor the Plan Review by reviewing planning application decisions and using data reported by MKCC in its planning monitoring reports.
 The objectives will form the core of monitoring activity, but other data collected and reported at a local level relevant to the Plan may also be included.
 It is expected that a more thorough review will follow this iteration of the Neighbourhood Plan.
 There are certain policy areas, for example green infrastructure, which the Parish Council have decided not to further explore at this current time, with the intention of reviewing in more detail further down the line.
-By the time the next Neighbourhood Plan is prepared, it is anticipated that MKCC will have published more guidance on the New City Plan.
+By the time the next Neighbourhood Plan is prepared, it is anticipated that MKCC will have submitted or adopted the MK City Plan 2050.